grame-cncm/faust/embedded/faustgen/README.md

 ### Creating

 A new **faustgen~** object will be created with a default DSP program (a stereo in/out passthrough).
-Two diffrent ways of creating objects are available:
+Two different ways of creating objects are available:

 - using **faustgen~** object without a specific name let's you define the DSP program only for this instance, with a default name factory ID
 - using **faustgen~ name** allows to specify a name for this instance, and share the *same Faust code with all objects with this name*.
 If you load another patch with a same faustgen~ name, you'll keep the current code.
 Be carefull, if you change the name you loose your previous code (so copy it before)